 Head Count sport which means everything is covered (tuition, room board, food, books).
 Every NCAA D1 program has the same number of scholarships to be given per year and that is 12. (average roster is 16 for D1 program)

 D1 COmmunication Timelines

 The NCAA Division 1 volleyball recruiting rules restrict when and how D1 volleyball coaches can actively start communicating with prospects.
-The most important date for D1 volleyball players is September 1 of junior year.
+The most important date for D1 volleyball players is June 15th before their junior year in high school.
 At this point, almost all forms of coach contact are allowed.

-Private electronic correspondence (emails, texts, instant messages, DMs, faxes): September 1 of junior year
+Private electronic correspondence (emails, texts, instant messages, DMs, faxes): June 15th before their junior year in high school.

-Unofficial visits: September 1 of junior year (recruits can take unofficial visits any time as just a student, but they aren’t able to coordinate the visit with a coach until September 1 of junior year), unlimited unofficial visits
+Unofficial visits: June 15th before their junior year in high school (recruits can take unofficial visits any time as just a student, but they aren’t able to coordinate the visit with a coach until June 15th before their junior year in high school), unlimited unofficial visits